 In addition, GA has developed selective gaseous extraction technology that offers a safer, more efficient method of manufacturing molybdenum-99 for nuclear medicine applications to meet growing health care imaging requirements.

 GA further supports innovative energy generation through its subsidiaries, which supply uranium and other mineral products to the global nuclear industry.

 Accident Tolerant Fuel

-GA's revolutionary silicon-carbide composites are the key to an Accident Tolerant Fuel that will greatly enhance fuel rod safety and durability, and improve plant economics and performance in both current and advanced reactors.
+GA's revolutionary SiGA™ silicon-carbide composite is the key to an Accident Tolerant Fuel that will greatly enhance fuel rod safety and durability, and improve plant economics and performance in both current and advanced reactors.